Richmond Domestic Violence Defense Lawyer

 Contact Our Domestic Violence Defense Attorney in Virginia Today

 Following your arrest, it is imperative to retain an experienced legal advocate who understands the criminal court system and how to fight your charge.
-The Law Office of Paul C. Galanides, P.C. has defended clients for over 27 years and utilizes a hard-hitting formula to help clients better resolve their charges: Practice, preparation, and purpose.
+The Law Office of Paul C. Galanides, P.C. has defended clients since 1995 and utilizes a hard-hitting formula to help clients better resolve their charges: Practice, preparation, and purpose.

 He will guide you through your case every step of the way so you can understand what is happening throughout your experience.
 As a former prosecutor who served as Virginia’s Assistant Attorney General, Mr. Galanides obtains a rare yet invaluable insight into both sides of the law.